Luke Molyneux: Style of play

 Molyneux has been described as a versatile performer who is comfortable on either flank or even in a more central position, and is known for his direct style, pace and trickery.
+In September 2024, Doncaster manager Grant McCann said of Luke: "He has all the attributes we like in his play – his ability to beat people, get at them, create and score, as well as being a great person who wants to learn and get better."